HVAC Programs in Los Angeles

 • Location: Pasadena, CA

-• Program length: Seven to 12 months
+• Expected Time to Completion: Eight to 12 months

 Los Angeles Trade-Tech College (LATTC) offers an associate of science (AS) degree program in refrigeration and air conditioning mechanics.
-Requiring a time commitment of 21 hours weekly, this program features courses such as electrical mathematics, refrigeration component instruction, fundamentals of refrigeration, and pipe and tube joining processes.
 As part of the program, students also receive their EPA Section 608 certification, a mandatory credential for people who work with refrigerants.
-Please note that LATTC also offers certificate and associate of arts (AA) options in this field.
+Please note that LATTC also offers a certificate option in this field.

-• Location: Los Angeles, California
+• Location: Los Angeles, CA

-• Accreditation: Western Association of Schools and Colleges
+• Accreditation: Accrediting Commission for Community and Junior Colleges (ACCJC) of the Western Association of Schools and Colleges (WASC)

-• Program length: Two years
+• Expected Time to Completion: Two years

 • Location: Torrance, CA

-• Accreditation: HVAC Excellence
+• Accreditation: N/A

 Online HVAC Training